tvallin/helidon/archetypes/archetypes/src/main/archetype/README.md

 Dernières étapes :

-Rename `.hbs` to `.hbs`

-Change to relative path when layout is final -> Half done

 Create issue in build-tools for sorted list

 Convention:

-relative path for under, absolute for upper application.yaml have to be under src/main/resources directory -> done
+relative path for subdirectories, absolute path for upper from cwd. application.yaml have to be under src/main/resources directory -> done

 Follow up issue